-If you buy a large home appliance, you want it to be both reliable and durable – it’s the top concern for buyers considering refrigerators, dishwashers, washers, air conditioners, microwaves, and any other bulky, pricey appliance.
+If you buy a large home appliance, you want it to be both reliable and durable – it’s the top concern for buyers considering refrigerators, dishwashers, washers/washing machines, air conditioners, microwaves, and any other bulky, pricey home appliances.
+If you want more of the best prices on appliances, then check out our in-depth guides.

 So let’s tackle the big question!
 What are the best appliance brands and when is the perfect time to buy them?
 Which are the top-rated for their quality, their performance, and their overall user reviews?
+And, which brands ensure you’re purchasing a reliable appliance?
 We took a look, and here’s what we found.

 When it comes to reliability, fewer service calls, and customer opinion, Whirlpool appliances tend to score the highest out of available brands.
 That makes Whirlpool an excellent place to start your appliance hunt!
 However, the data also has several other brands performing extremely well, including LG, KitchenAid, and more.
 Let’s take a look!